CS31A/attendance-management-backend/Endpints.md

 ## QrCodeController

 - `POST /api/QrCode/generate`: Generates a new QR code, saves it to database, and returns the PNG image
+- `POST /api/QrCode/scan`: Scans a QR code and records attendance for a student
+- `GET /api/QrCode/validate/{qrHash}`: Validates a QR code without recording attendance
 - `PATCH /api/QrCode/{id}/revoke`: Revokes a QR code by ID
 - `PATCH /api/QrCode/hash/{qrHash}/revoke`: Revokes a QR code by hash
 - `PATCH /api/QrCode/{id}/reactivate`: Reactivates a previously revoked QR code by ID
 - `PATCH /api/QrCode/hash/{qrHash}/reactivate`: Reactivates a previously revoked QR code by hash
+- `GET /api/QrCode/{id}`: Gets a QR code by its ID
+- `GET /api/QrCode/hash/{qrHash}`: Gets a QR code by its hash
+- `GET /api/QrCode/{id}/scan-history`: Get scan history for a QR code by ID
+- `GET /api/QrCode/hash/{qrHash}/scan-history`: Get scan history for a QR code by hash

 ## ScheduleController